Abhi-AIX/system-design-journal/general-questions/miscellaneous/2025-10-01-system-design-math-cheat-sheet.md

-# System Design Math – Cheat Sheet
+# System Design Math Cheat Sheet — 2025-10-01

 This is simple one-page cheat sheet to quickly estimate scale in system design interviews and real-world planning.
-It covers **orders of magnitude, time units, storage, and networking.**
+It covers **orders of magnitude, time units, storage, latency and networking.**

 ---